AI-Nexus-Org/AI-NEXUS/README.md

 ## Configuration

-1. Create a `.env` file in the root directory based on the `.env.example`:
+1. Create a `.env` file in the backend in the root directory based on the `.env.example`:
    ```env
    OPENAI_API_KEY=your-openai-api-key
    ELEVEN_LABS_API_KEY=your-eleven-labs-api-key